odoo/documentation/content/applications/finance/sign.rst

 .. tip::
    You can **create a template from a document that was previously sent**.
 To do so, go to :menuselection:`Documents --> All Documents`.
-On the document you want to retrieve, click on ⋮, then :guilabel:`Template`.
-Click on ⋮ again, then :guilabel:`Restore`.
+On the document you want to retrieve, click on the the vertical ellipsis (:guilabel:`⋮`), then :guilabel:`Template`.
+Click on the vertical ellipsis (:guilabel:`⋮`) again, then :guilabel:`Restore`.
 Your document now appears on your dashboard next to your other templates.

 .. _sign/role: